victoriadw/CapstoneProjects/README.md

 {screenshot here}

+### Additional notes
+This programme was substantially based on a template provided by HyperionDev, and modified to eliminate bugs and add additional functionality.

 ## Task 36 (Capstone IV)
 This project is an exploratory data analysis on the [Forbes Richest Athletes dataset](T36/Capstone_IV/fra.csv).